 Choosing your brisket: Some butchers remove the fat cap, and you don’t want them to do that- the fat can be trimmed off after it’s cooked if you prefer, but you want it there for the cooking process.
 It will result in more flavor and juicier meat.
-And of course the quality of meat matters; I love Belcampo Meat Company, and you can save 20% off your order when you use coupon code zenbelly10.

 Let’s talk equipment: I have an original Anova precision cooker which works great.
 Since I got this one, they’ve come out with some more options.
 I think the Precision Cooker Nano would be a great starter sous vide machine- it’s a bit cheaper.

 For vacuum sealing, I have a basic FoodSaver and use their bpa-free bags.
 I think I got mine at Costco years ago, so if you’re a Costco shopper, look there next time you’re in.Print

 twice cooked brisket that’s tender, juicy, and absolutely full of flavor